-- (b) A public utility doing business in this state shall not merge with, directly acquire, indirectly acquire through a subsidiary or affiliate, or otherwise directly or indirectly obtain control of another entity without first submitting to the commission an application for authorization of the proposed transaction and obtaining authorization from the commission.
-The provisions of this paragraph do not apply to such a public utility if, in the most recently completed calendar quarter, not more than 10 percent of the public utility's gross operating revenue was derived from intrastate services provided to retail customers in this state by the public utility. - (c) An entity that holds a controlling interest in a public utility doing business in this state shall not merge with, directly acquire, indirectly acquire through a subsidiary or affiliate, or otherwise directly or indirectly obtain control of another entity without first submitting to the commission an application for authorization of the proposed transaction and obtaining authorization from the commission.
-The provisions of this paragraph do not apply to such an entity if, in the most recently completed calendar quarter, not more than 10 percent of the entity's gross operating revenue was derived from intrastate services provided to retail customers in this state by public utilities in which the entity holds a controlling interest. - 2.
+- Sec.
+54. NRS 704.329 is hereby amended to read as follows: 704.329 1.
+Except as otherwise provided in [this section,] subsection 6, a person shall not merge with, directly acquire, indirectly acquire through a subsidiary or affiliate, or otherwise directly or indirectly obtain control of a public utility doing business in this state or an entity that holds a controlling interest in such a public utility without first submitting to the commission an application for authorization of the proposed merger, acquisition or other transaction and obtaining authorization from the commission. - 2.
 Any [merger, acquisition or other] transaction that violates the provisions of this section is void and unenforceable and is not valid for any purpose. - 3.
-Before authorizing a proposed [merger, acquisition or other] transaction pursuant to this section, the commission shall consider the effect of the proposed [merger, acquisition or other] transaction on the public interest and the customers in this state.
-The commission shall not authorize the proposed [merger, acquisition or other] transaction unless the commission finds that the proposed [merger, acquisition or other] transaction: - (a) Will be in the public interest; and - (b) Complies with the provisions of sections 8 to 18, inclusive, of [this act,] Assembly Bill No. 369 of this session, if the proposed merger, acquisition or other transaction is subject to those provisions. - 4.
-The commission may base its authorization of the proposed [merger, acquisition or other] transaction upon such terms, conditions or modifications as the commission deems appropriate. - 5.
-If the commission does not issue a final order regarding the proposed [merger, acquisition or other] transaction within 180 days after the date on which an application or amended application for authorization of the proposed [merger, acquisition or other] transaction was filed with the commission, and the proposed [merger, acquisition or other] transaction is not subject to the provisions of sections 8 to 18, inclusive, of [this act,] Assembly Bill No. 369 of this session, the proposed [merger, acquisition or other] transaction shall be deemed to be authorized by the commission.
+Before authorizing a proposed [merger, acquisition transaction pursuant to this section, the commission shall consider the effect of the proposed merger, acquisition or other transaction on the public interest and the customers in this state.
+The commission shall not authorize the proposed [merger, acquisition or other] transaction unless the commission finds that the proposed [merger, acquisition or other] transaction: - (a) Will be in the public interest; and

+- (b) Complies with the provisions of sections 8 to 18, inclusive, of [this act, Assembly Bill No. 369 of this session, if the proposed merger, sition or other transaction is subject to those provisions. - 4.
+The commission may base its authorization of the proposed [merger, acquisition or other transaction upon such terms, conditions or modifications as the commission deems appropriate. - 5.
+If the commission does not issue a final order regarding the proposed [merger, acquisition or other] transaction within 180 days after the date on which an application or amended application for authorization of the proposed [merger, acquisition or other] transaction was filed with the commission, and the proposed [merger, acquisition or other] transaction is not subject to the provisions of sections 8 to 18, inclusive, of [this aet,] Assembly Bill No. 369 of this session, the proposed [merger, acquisition or other] transaction shall be deemed to be authorized by the commission.